dLeigh01/301-portfolio/README.md

 Start time: 2:53

-Finish time:
+Finish time: 3:15

-Actual time needed to complete:
+Actual time needed to complete: 22 min

 Number and name of feature: **#2 - Projects Section**

-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 min

-Start time:
+Start time: 3:20

-Finish time:
+Finish time: 3:46

-Actual time needed to complete:
+Actual time needed to complete: 26 min

 Number and name of feature: **#3 - Skills and Experience Section**